Location - Milford Road, South Island, New Zealand

 You can do this track from either side, Routeburn Shelter (Glenorchy) or The Divide (Milford Highway).
 There are multiple bus options servicing either end of the Routeburn Track.

-My siter and I did a bag drop with our overnighter gear at the Glenorchy YHA the day before we started the Routeburn.
-Then the next day we did the Routeburn Track in 8 hours sleeping the night in Glenorchy.
+My sister and I did a bag drop with our overnighter gear at the Glenorchy YHA the day before we started the Routeburn at The Divide.
+Then the next day we did the Routeburn Track in less than 8 hours sleeping the night in Glenorchy.
 The next day we hike the Cables Track back to The Divide where we parked out car.
+It is also possible to run the entire circuit (Routeburn and back along Cables or Green Stone) in one day for the ultramarathon runner.

 From West to East, starting the trip from The Divide.